Kingdom Monera

 Examples of Kingdom Monera

-Now, let’s meet some of the notable inhabitants of Kingdom Monera.
+Now, let’s meet some of the notable inhabitants.
 These examples demonstrate the diversity within this kingdom:

 1. Escherichia coli (E. coli): Found in the human gut, E. coli serves various metabolic functions and is commonly used in biological research.